I Can See for Miles: Legacy

 The song may have inspired the Beatles' "Helter Skelter".
-Paul McCartney recalls writing "Helter Skelter" after reading a review of The Who Sell Out in which the critic claimed that "I Can See for Miles" was the "heaviest" song he had ever heard.
-McCartney had not heard the song but wrote "Helter Skelter" in an attempt to make an even "heavier" song than the one praised in the review, "to be the most raucous vocal, the loudest drums, et cetera".
+Paul McCartney was inspired to write "Helter Skelter" after reading an interview with the Who's Pete Townshend in which he described the song as the loudest, rawest, dirtiest song the Who had ever recorded.
+McCartney said he then wrote "Helter Skelter" to have "the most raucous vocal, the loudest drums".